IBM-Cloud/docs/cli/plugins/registry/index.md

  with the `bx login` command to generate a {{site.data.keyword.Bluemix_short}}
  access token and authenticate your session.

-To find out about how to use the {{site.data.keyword.registrylong}} CLI, see [IBM Bluemix Container Registry overview](https://console.ng.bluemix.net/docs/services/Registry/registry_setup.html#registry_setup).
+To find out about how to use the {{site.data.keyword.registrylong}} CLI, see [Setting up a private images registry](../../../services/Registry/index.html).

 <table summary="Manage your Containers Registry">
 <caption>Table 1.
 Commands for managing {{site.data.keyword.registryshort}} on {{site.data.keyword.Bluemix_short}}